Vidhish-Trivedi/Quiz-App-FlutterBasics/README.md

-# flutter_quiz
+# Quiz-App-FlutterBasics

-A new Flutter project.
+This is an introductory project I made while learning Flutter and Dart.

 ## Getting Started